CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_10_Lab1_Ex1_Configure Office 365 Message Encryption.md

 In this task, you will create an encryption rule for messages inside your Exchange Online environment by using the Exchange admin center.
 In the next task, you will do the same thing but using PowerShell instead.

 1. On the **LON-CL1** VM, you should still be logged into the Microsoft 365 admin center as Holly Dickson.
-If you closed your Edge browser or the Microsoft 365 admin center tab, then in Microsoft Edge navigate to `https://portal.office.com` and sign in as **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) and `XBo8MZiKFTstB6G`.
+If you closed your Edge browser or the Microsoft 365 admin center tab, then in Microsoft Edge navigate to `https://portal.office.com` and sign in as **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) and the password that you set earlier.

 1. Return to the **Microsoft 365 admin center** `https://admin.microsoft.com/` > **Show all** > **Admin centers** > **Exchange**.
 This will open the Exchange admin center.